-When I first met Jake Paleschic, the leader and songwriter of Patriot, he was reading Flannery O’Connor, whose tough short stories say life is serious.
-Patriot is just as real.
-Gritty, not unlike James McMurtry, Jake’s music makes you care.
-He and his band play, everyone stops to listen.
-With his classical-guitar right hand, Austin on bass gives each note its own personality.
-Tyler’s fills on lead guitar sing, thoughtful.
-Where so many drummers bang away mindlessly, Peter’s playing feels personal.
+When I first met Jake Paleschic, the leader, singer, and songwriter of Patriot, he was reading Flannery O’Connor, ’50s and ’60s author of tough, serious short stories and two intense novels.
+Patriot is just as real as her work.
+Gritty, not unlike James McMurtry, Jake’s music makes you care — he and his band play, everyone stops to listen.
+The rest of the band is up to the task of accompanying him.
+Austin’s experience on classical guitar has trained his right hand to give every single note on bass its own sound, rather than the stream of identical notes you normally hear.
+Tyler’s fills on lead guitar are as thoughtful as he is, adding to the music like a voice.
+And Peter’s drumming feels personal, a genuine feel, where so many drummers just bang away mindlessly.
 I always want to listen to these guys.

 Mailman is really fun.
 Austin has free range for his talent, and Jon sings from his heart.
-I’m eager to get “Suburban Angst” recorded, one of their catchiest songs.
+I’m eager to hear “Suburban Angst” recorded, perhaps their catchiest song.
 Read more about Mailman on the excellent site FortLive.

 Ralph White also played solo that night, as did someone else — if you know this other person’s name, leave it in the comments.
 And if you know the name of the original artist for the song “Hard Way,” leave that in the comments.

 Googling “how to reduce the need for affection” doesn’t turn up all that much, and if you ask your friends, they’re just gonna laugh at you.
 Until weeks later, after they’ve been ditched by whomever it was for them that month, and they come to you, tail between legs, asking “Hey…did you ever find out how to reduce the need for affection?”
 This has happened to me multiple times!